aws/aws-cli/proposals/source-install.md

 #### Q. Why are there two different installation types?

-By having the two different installations types, it provides more flexibility in how to build and install the AWS CLI v2.
+By having the two different installations types, we're able to provide more flexibility in how to build and install the AWS CLI v2.

-The `system-sandbox` provides a light-weight install mechanism to get the AWS CLI  v2 installed on a system, while following best Python practices by sandboxing the installation in a virtual environment.
+The `system-sandbox` provides a lightweight install mechanism to get the AWS CLI  v2 installed on a system, while following best Python practices by sandboxing the installation in a virtual environment.
 This installation is intended for users that want to install the CLI from source in the